Finding Solid Footing | This Is My Sepsis & Amputation Story

 In addition to my sepsis advocacy, I volunteer with the Amputee Coalition.
 I serve as a Lead Advocate and a Certified Peer Visitor, offering support to others facing limb loss.

-I’m currently writing a memoir titled Discovering Your Grit.
+On May 5, 2026, I will be launching the memoir that I have been writing for six years–Finding Solid Footing: Thriving Beyond the Unimaginable.
 It tells the story of my near-death experience and the physical and emotional recovery that followed.

 The book is not just about surviving—it’s about finding strength in adversity.
-I hope it helps others discover the grit within themselves.
+I hope it helps others discover the strength within themselves.

 Let’s Connect